aws-amplify/docs/ios/authentication.md

 **NOTE:** The creation and configuration steps for creating OAuth Clients for Google Sign-In is constantly changing, always refer to the official setup instructions from Google.

-First, navigate to the ["start integrating" section of the Google Developer portal](https://developers.google.com/identity/sign-in/ios/start-integrating) and click **CREATE AN OAUTH CLIENT ID** to get an OAuth client ID.
+First, navigate to the ["Start Integrating" section of the Google Developer portal](https://developers.google.com/identity/sign-in/ios/start-integrating) and click **CREATE AN OAUTH CLIENT ID** to get an OAuth client ID.
 When you select an existing or new project, this will automatically create the "Web Client ID" for you in the background fulfilling requirement #1 above.

 When prompted choose **iOS** as the calling platform along with your Package name and certificate.
 Once created the **iOS Client ID** will be created.
 Copy this as you will use it when configuring your backend with the Amplify CLI.